pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 When the strategy is `error`, the import task fails due to conflicting data.
 When the strategy is `replace` or `ignore`, conflicting data will be treated as [conflict error](/tidb-lightning/tidb-lightning-error-resolution.md#conflict-error), with `conflict.threshold` configurated, the import task can tolerate the specified number of conflict errors.
 The default value is `9223372036854775807`, which means that almost all errors are tolerated.
 For more information, see [error resolution](/tidb-lightning/tidb-lightning-error-resolution.md).

-Detection before importing has the following limitations:
+The new version of conflict detection has the following limitations:

 - Before importing, it reads all data and encodes it to detect potentially conflicting data.
 Temporary files are stored using `tikv-importer.sorted-kv-dir` during the detection process.
 The results are retained for import phase after the detection is complete.
 Therefore, there is additional overhead for time consumption, disk space usage, and API requests to read the data.
-- It only applies to a single node and cannot be applied to parallel import scenarios.
+- The new version of conflict detection can only be done on a single node, and does not apply to parallel imports and scenarios where the "disk-quota" parameter is enabled.

-Compared with detection after importing, if the original data has a large amount of conflicting data, using detection before importing can take less import time.
-It is recommended that you use detection before importing in non-parallel import tasks when the data contains conflicting data and there is sufficient local disk space.
+Compared with the old version of conflict detection, if the original data has a large amount of conflicting data, using the new version of conflict detection can take less import time.
+It is recommended that you use the new version of conflict detection in non-parallel import tasks when the data contains conflicting data and there is sufficient local disk space.

-### Detection after importing (the old behaviour)
+### The old version of conflict detection

-Detection after importing will be enabled when you set `tikv-importer.duplicate-resolution`.
+The old version of conflict detection is enabled when you set `tikv-importer.duplicate-resolution`.
 This is the only method of conflict detection in v7.2.0 and earlier versions.

 TiDB Lightning offers two strategies for detecting conflicting data: